10 - Habits I Wouldn’t Wish On Anyone

 Now that I’ve listed my new habits, I’d like to hear from you!
 How are you feeling these awful days?
 Sending my hugs, worried about you and hoping to hear from you all about how you’re dealing.
 I’m curious if you’ve adopted any of the habits I’ve listed for yourselves.
 And to those of you who don’t live in Israel, I’d like to know what if anything from this list surprised you.
 How are you processing what’s been happening in Israel these past few days?
 Sending my love and waiting to hear from you on my Facebook page!
 Stay strong!

-As always I’m happy to hear from you about anything, so contact me
+As always I’m happy to hear from you about anything, so contact me on social media!

-If you’d like to read more, for
+If you’d like to read more, for my latest post click here!

 -Sapir-